Click here to add Free Graduate TESOL Guide to your favorites

 Private scholarships are available from a number of sources.
 You may find scholarships offered specifically to people of your national origin, professional background, or teaching experience.
 The university itself might offer you a private scholarship based on certain criteria.
 There may be private organizations in your country interested in sponsoring your studies.
 Furthermore, you may be able to find an individual who will be interested in paying for your Master’s.
 Talk to your financial aid advisor.

 There are many scholarships available only to international students.
 Some of them are partial, others may offer an “all expenses paid” solution.
 Information about such scholarships is available from your university and a variety of sources (such as the Internet).
+For example, Anaheim University in California

 4) Graduate Assistantships

-Graduate assistantships, including research and ESL teaching assistantships, are available directly from the university you are applying to.
-You will be required to work for the university, usually part-time (for instance, you may be asked to teach English as a Second or Foreign Language).
-A typical assistantship will pay the MA TESOL tuition and provide you with a stipend that you can use to pay the fees and even cover living expenses.
+full graduate assistantship will pay the MA TESOL tuition and provide you with a stipend that you can use to pay the fees and even cover living expenses.
 For more information on graduate assistantships awarded by your university, contact the department and the Graduate School you are applying to.

 5) Merit-Based Scholarships and Fellowships